sannabenter/JEDI/documentation/_build/_sources/examples/testing.rst.txt

     python energies_gen.py path/methanol.out path/methanol_xhcff_strained.out Q_Chem

-This should produce an output that looks something like this
+This should produce an output that looks something like this:

 .. code-block:: none

     0.014641748931055076 	 -115.5638587003 	 -115.57850044923106

-Lastly, generate a file containing the Hessian with
+Lastly, generate a file containing the Hessian with:

 .. code-block:: console